Medium: Children’s Picture book

 Traci Zaretzka’s background is in fine art and elementary education.
 She often used picture books as teaching tools.
 Like Zory, she noticed that both picture books and art curriculum did not represent the diverse world in which her students lived.
 She wants to write stories that make all children feel represented and important.

-Traci is a children's booth author and illustrator.
+Traci is a children's book author and illustrator.
 Her mentor was Daniel Kirk.